yuk27/Arenero/README.md

 The Interactive Sandbox proyect uses infrared data and a projector to create representations of different terrains at runtime.

-The Interactive Sandbox project was made on C# on the Unity Game Engine and it's purpose is to help the user understand how terrains are created and how this translates to heights andtopographic maps.
+The Interactive Sandbox project was made on C# on the Unity Game Engine and it's purpose is to help the user understand how terrains are created and how this translates to heights and topographic maps.
 It's posible to change the visual representation projected on the sand, from a realistic take to a representation similar to a height map, this by the use of 2 push buttons.